Dark Magus

-Dark Magus is a live double album by American jazz trumpeter, composer, and bandleader Miles Davis.
-It was recorded on March 30, 1974, at Carnegie Hall in New York City, during the electric period in the musician's career.
-Davis' group at the time of the concert included bassist Michael Henderson, drummer Al Foster, percussionist Mtume, saxophonist Dave Liebman, and guitarists Pete Cosey and Reggie Lucas.
-He also used the show to audition saxophonist Azar Lawrence and guitarist Dominique Gaumont.
-Dark Magus was produced by Teo Macero and featured four two-part recordings with titles from the Swahili words for the numbers one through four.
+Dark Magus is a live double album by the American jazz trumpeter, composer, and bandleader Miles Davis.
+It was recorded on March 30, 1974, at Carnegie Hall in New York City, during the electric period in Davis' career.
+His group at the time included bassist Michael Henderson, drummer Al Foster, percussionist Mtume, saxophonist Dave Liebman, and guitarists Pete Cosey and Reggie Lucas; Davis used the performance to audition saxophonist Azar Lawrence and guitarist Dominique Gaumont.
+Dark Magus was produced by Teo Macero and featured four two-part recordings, titled with the Swahili numerals for numbers one through four.

-Dark Magus was released after Davis' 1975 retirement, upon which his label, Columbia Records, issued several albums of various outtakes.
-After releasing the live recordings Agharta (1975) and Pangaea (1976), Columbia decided that they did not approve of the albums, and Dark Magus was released only in Japan, in 1977 by CBS-Sony.
-The label's A&R executive Tatsu Nosaki suggested the album's title, which referred to the Magus from the Zoroastrian religion.
+Dark Magus was released after Davis' 1975 retirement, upon which Columbia Records issued a series of albums of his live music and studio outtakes.
+After releasing the Agharta (1975) live recording in the United States, Columbia released the live Pangaea (1976) and Dark Magus (1977) albums only in Japan, through CBS/Sony.
+The label's A&R executive, Tatsu Nosaki, suggested the album's title, which refers to the Magus from Zoroastrianism.

-Along with Davis' other records during the 1970s, Dark Magus was received ambivalently by contemporary critics, but it inspired noise rock acts during the late 1970s and the experimental funk artists of the 1980s.
-The album was not released in the United States until July 1997, when it was reissued by Sony Records and Legacy Records.
-In retrospective reviews, critics praised its jazz-rock aesthetic and the group members' performances, and some believed certain parts foreshadowed jungle music.
+Despite an ambivalent reception by contemporary music critics, Dark Magus inspired noise rock acts of the late 1970s and experimental funk artists of the 1980s.
+In retrospective reviews, critics praised its jazz-rock musical aesthetic and the group members' performances, and some believed certain elements foreshadowed jungle music.
+The album was not released in the United States until its July 1997 reissue by Columbia/Legacy.